 The Other Fellas

 This small quantum was squashed somewhat when we were told my dad had a particularly aggressive form of prostate cancer and the prognosis would not be good if it had spread.
 For several agonising weeks, we waited to find out whether it had spread or not.
 We were greatly relieved to be told that the scan indicated it did not appear to have gone very far.
 Even so, my dad would need intensive treatment, which he duly received and from which he is now recovering.

-The whole experience would have been much worse if we hadn’t been able to access reliable sources of information, such as those from Prostate Cancer UK.
+The whole experience with my dad would have been much worse if we hadn’t been able to access reliable sources of information, such as those from Prostate Cancer UK.
 Not only does the charity help men and their families navigate the disease, but they also save lives by raising awareness, campaigning for change and funding lifesaving research.

+The Other Fellas